Pandora (service)

-In February 2019, Sirius XM Holdings acquired Pandora for $3.5 billion in stock.
+In February 2019, Sirius XM acquired Pandora for $3.5 billion in stock.
 In 2021, Pandora had about 55.9 million active monthly users, and 6.4 million subscribers.
-As of 2022 Pandora reportedly now has fewer than 50m active users.
+As of 2022, Pandora reportedly had fewer than 50 million active users.
+As of 2023, there were 46 million users.

 History

 Early history

 In 2000, Will Glaser, Jon Kraft, and Tim Westergren founded the company as Savage Beast Technologies.
-Will Glaser had conceptualized the concept of classifying music by various traits and attributes — an effort that he would later name the "Music Genome Project".
+Will Glaser had conceptualized the concept of classifying music by various traits and attributes—an effort that he would later name the "Music Genome Project".
 The company was originally pitched as an e-commerce service that would use Glaser's associated algorithm as a recommendation engine, but this idea was scrapped after the Dot-com bubble hit its peak in March 2000.
 Afterwards, the company pursued licensing the technology to other retailers, such as AOL Music and Best Buy (who used it for in-store kiosks as a trial).

 The company faced increasing debt, and ran through its initial $2 million in funding by 2001.
 Glaser, Kraft, and Westergren then convinced Savage Beast's 50 employees to work for two years without pay, prompting a lawsuit by former employees in 2003 due to deferred salaries being illegal under California law.
 After settling the suit, just a few employees were laid off.
-In 2004, based on the success of the Best Buy pilot, Walden Venture Capital led an $8 million round of funding, and hired Joe Kennedy — formerly of automaker Saturn — as its new CEO.
+In 2004, based on the success of the Best Buy pilot, Walden Venture Capital led an $8 million round of funding, and hired Joe Kennedy—formerly of automaker Saturn—as its new CEO.
 After agreements with Best Buy and Borders lapsed, the company began to shift its attention to the consumer market, resulting in the development of Pandora as an internet radio service using the Music Genome Project as a personalization system.

-After a beta period, Pandora officially launched in September 2005.
+After a beta period, Pandora officially launched in August 2005.
 Upon its launch, it was a subscription-based service, but added a free, ad-supported version in November after Westergren realized users were abusing its 10-hour free trial by making new e-mail addresses.
 Advertising could also be targeted based on the current song.